mavenium/PyQuotes/README.md

 - Has a category section to create and edit category (Title)
 - Has a quote section to create and edit quote (Content, Person, Category)
 - Has a REST-API to show content in other client user interface
+- Add a category from front-end
+- Add a person from front-end
+- Add a quote from front-end
 - Displays the list of quotes as paged in Index
 - Contains random quotes display page
 - Displays the list of people as paged
 - Show list of persons as widgets
 - Show list of categories as widgets
-- Show quotes by perosn
+- Show quotes by person
 - Show quotes by category
 - Used by "Django Admin" to manage quotes and categories and persons
 - Used by "Bootstrap v4.x" to create front-end web application